 So why aren't we all popping some DNP with our lunch burritos?
 You guessed it.
 HOMEOSTASIS!

 It turns out that decoupling those protons releases a bit of excess heat.
 When every cell in your body starts to release heat, your body temperature rises.
 Dinitriphenol gives you a wicked fever.
 Bodybuilders who have tried it recount sweating profusely day and night, unable to go about their normal life in the fog of heat.
 The Russian army even tried using it to keep their soldiers warm during winter warfare.

 Larger doses of DNP release more and more protons, the heat rises, and the body continues to attempt homeostasis by putting all available resources to the cool-down effort.
 You can take so much DNP that you literally cook yourself from the inside out, succumbing to hyperthermia, your organs shutting down one by one in a fatal internal heat stroke.
 There are a few DNP deaths every year, even to this day.

 So DNP is a pretty dangerous thing to mess with.
-That's why the FDA banned it.
-In 1938.
+That's why the FDA banned it, as far back as in 1938.